Why Are My Uterine Fibroids Growing

 Fibroids are benign tumors that grow inside or outside of the uterus.
 While fibroids are not always harmful, in some cases, they can cause problems like heavy menstrual bleeding or pain.
 Patients who have been diagnosed with uterine fibroids should learn why growth happens and what they can do in terms of treatment options, like uterine fibroid embolization (UFE).

 The specialists at American Fibroid Centers offer advanced care for women with uterine fibroids.
-We believe in building one-on-one relationships with patients, and our expert team will recommend the right treatment to fit each person’s specific situation during a consultation in one of our outpatient centers located in New York, New Jersey, or Ohio.
+We believe in building one-on-one relationships with patients, and our expert team will recommend the right treatment to fit each person’s specific situation during a consultation in one of our outpatient centers located in New York or New Jersey.